wp-plugins/easy-text-links/readme.txt

 == Change Log ==

+* V1.30: Now available in your own language using machine translation curtsey of Google and Microsoft.
+[May 22, 2013]
 * V1.21: Bug fix on displaying the link toolbar.
 Documentation and help changes.
 [May 15, 2013]
 * V1.20: Handling empty attributes in shortcode, and hidden and deleted packages.
 [May 3, 2013]
 * V1.11: Minor bug fix.
 [May 2, 2013]